CBD Oil. What dose is right for me?

 That being said, in some states using Marijuana recreationally is legal.
 CBD deriving from the hemp plant is legal in all of the 50 states.
 Because THC and CBD are usually found hand-in-hand, they give similar effects physically but, the psychoactive compound is not found and it is not created by CBD.
 Therefore the use of CBD will not create a “high” feeling in users but may receive the other positive effects the compounds create together.

 So, what is CBD oil?

+Further, is hemp oil the same as CBD oil?
 To understand what CBD oil is, we must first understand how it is made.
 This CBD is extracted from the Cannabis plant.
 Because CBD has such a high concentration, the hemp oil is diluted by using carrier oils.
 There are many different types of carrier oils including coconut, aragan, avocado, grape seed, and the most popular type found in CBD oil, hemp seed oil.
 Hemp seed oil alone does not carry CBD so, purchasing hemp seed oil does not provide the potential benefits that CBD does.
 Carrier oils assist the CBD oil for ingestion and also topical use.
 Here at Panacea Life Sciences, we produce our own CBD oil.
 This CBD oil contains palm oil and is our most popular product.
 Our CBD oil contains 99% CBD oil and comes in natural, mixed berry and vanilla flavors.
 The typical administration of CBD oil is to place an amount under a person’s tongue.
 The sublingual membrane in your mouth allow the CBD to reach the bloodstream very quickly.